tandukion/blog/_posts/2016-10-20-pam-review.markdown

 where $$C$$ is muscle compliance and $$K$$ is muscle stiffness.

+## Applications of pneumatic artifical muscle
+The application of pneumatic artifical muscle may vary from:
+- rehabilition device
+- exoskeleton
+- musculoskeletal robot

+Further survey on application of pneumatic artifical muscle can be checked from the reference [4].

 ### References:

 [1] Bertrand Tondu and Pierre Lopez.
 Modeling and control of mckibben artificial muscle robot actuators.